Justintime50/dots/README.md

 To install Dots, simply drop it into your current Dotfiles project:

-* If installing Dots into your current Dotfiles project, follow step `1a`
+- If installing Dots into your current Dotfiles project, follow step `1a`
-* If installing your Dotfiles on a new machine (assumes Dots is already in your Dotfiles project), follow step `1b`
+- If installing your Dotfiles on a new machine (assumes Dots is already in your Dotfiles project), follow step `1b`
-* Regardless of which part of step 1 you follow, run steps 2
+- Regardless of which part of step 1 you follow, run step 2

 ```bash
 # 1a) Add Dots as a git submodule in your Dotfiles project